Jacket-69/Necronomics/README.md

    * You may copy the example scroll: cp .env.example .env (We will create this file later).
 5. **Awaken the Server:**
    \# In the /server directory
-   pnpm run start:dev
+   npm run start:dev

 6. **Reveal the Client:**
    \# In the /client directory
-   pnpm run dev
+   npm run dev

 ## **The Pact (License)**